peadargrant/cloud_technologies/exam/exam_briefing.md

 Specific answers addressing question always are better than a "brain dump" about any and all related topics.

-Diagrams can help if you find them easier to explain things with.
+Diagrams can help if you find them easier to explain things with, even when not specifically asked for.

 Clearly number each question and part.